• Skip to primary navigation

 What goes well with marinated broccoli?

 We eat broccoli at least once or twice a week and like to serve it with meats we have grilled.
-Some favorites are brats, pork chops, and chicken.
+Some favorites are lemon pepper chicken, pork chops, and chicken Chesapeake, Buffalo chicken thighs or General Tso Meatballs.

 Marinated broccoli and lemon on white platter.